Thulium-Drake/ansible-role-ansible_controller/README.md

 ```

 ## Running Ansible jobs
-After preparing the Controller, you can run Ansible jobs as follows:
+After preparing the Controller, you can run Ansible jobs as follows (for the most current version of the helpdesk, run `runansible -h`:

 ```
 Usage: /usr/local/bin/runansible [-p project] [-i inventory] [-s] playbook.yml